kubernetes/community/contributors/design-proposals/statefulset-update.md

 	// Template or VolumeClaimsTemplate.
 	UpdateStrategy StatefulSetUpdateStrategy `json:"updateStrategy,omitempty`

-	// RevisionHistoryLimit is the maximum number of PodTemplates that will
+	// RevisionHistoryLimit is the maximum number of revisions that will
 	// be maintained in the StatefulSet's revision history.
 The revision history
 	// consists of all revisions not represented by a currently applied
 	// StatefulSetSpec version.
 The default value is 2.